Program of Study

 The B exam entails a successful oral defense of the dissertation.
 Most students complete their B exam at the end of their 5th or 6th year, and should take place no later than the end of the 7th year.
-(Keep in mind that PAM only guarantees funding through the 5th year of study.)
+(Keep in mind that Public Policy only guarantees funding through the 5th year of study.)

 Students schedule B exams with the Graduate School at least seven days in advance by submitting a Schedule of Examination Form (available online from the Graduate School).
 Exams should be scheduled so that all members of the Special Committee are available to participate in the exam.
 A Results of Examinations Form must be filed with the Graduate School within three business days of the examination.
 Both forms can be found here, Graduate Forms.

 Understanding Deadlines and Requirements